A 32% success benchmark plus Italy's macro setup gives lenders confidence in underwriting.

 Padua

-939,000 metro residents
+939,000 metro population

-Find the Perfect Retail Store Location in Italy
+Find Your Retail Store Location in Italy

 Investment Requirements & Expected Returns